feyicodes/project15/project15.md

 ## Implementing AWS Cloud Solution For 2 Company Websites Using Reverse Proxy Technology

-This projects expands the knowledge scope cloud exploration by looking at some concepts and tools available on AWS and other cloud providers.
-The project strenghtens my knowledge in the manual solutions to Clouod architecture, making the automation process more seamless.
+This project expands on the knowledge and scope  of cloud exploration by looking at some concepts and tools available on AWS and other cloud providers.
+The project strenghtens knowledge in manual implementation of Cloud architecture and ensures the  execution on automation more seamless.
-The project is based on a cloud architecture design that provides resilience to server failures, flexibility in managing traffic and cost effective.
+The project is based on a cloud architecture design that provides resilience to server failures, flexibility in managing traffic and cost effectiveness.

 ![](images/img13.png)